How we work

 What the decision is really about

-Most commercial questions arrive wrapped in strategic language that obscures the actual choice in front of you.
+Most commercial questions arrive wrapped in strategic language that obscures the actual choice.
 We start by forcing clarity on the binary.
 What are you really deciding.
 What changes if you choose differently.
 What does success look like in concrete terms, not aspirational ones.
 What happens if you get it wrong.
-Often this framing exercise alone reveals that the decision is not what the organisation thought it was deciding.

-Which assumptions are actually carrying the case
+Which assumptions are carrying the case

-Every recommendation rests on a handful of assumptions doing most of the work.
-Revenue growth rates.
-Margin expansion paths.
-Customer retention curves.
-Cost reduction timelines.
-Competitive response.
-Market adoption.
-We identify which few assumptions determine whether the economics work.
-We test them against evidence and market logic.
-We model what happens if each assumption is wrong by 20 percent, 40 percent, or more.
-We stress the most critical variables because that is where risk concentrates.
+We identify which assumptions determine whether the economics work.
+We test them against external evidence and market logic rather than accepting them as given.
+We model what happens if each critical assumption is wrong by 20 percent, 40 percent, or substantially more.
+We stress the variables where risk concentrates, not the ones that are easy to quantify.

 Where value is actually at risk

-What changes once the economics are made explicit
+What changes once the economics are explicit